yeslogic/prince-docs/docs/styling.md

 ##### Dropping Excess Floats

 The property [`-prince-float-tail`](css-props.md#prop-prince-float-tail) instructs Prince how to deal with page floats that end up past the end of normal content: with the value `fill-page`, Prince will try to fill the last page, but discard any page floats that would create more pages.
-The value `keep` will keep all images and create enough new pages to accomodate them all.
+The value `keep` will keep all page floats and create enough new pages to accomodate them all.

 ##### Margins of Page and Column Floats